When Do You Want To Go?

 As the ship continues northbound, you arrive at Bodø.
 Here there is opportunity to join a sightseeing tour of the city and visit the legendary ‘Saltstraumen’ to see the world’s most powerful tidal current, which Jules Verne describes in his novel, 20,000 Leagues Under Sea.

 Excitement builds as you head towards the Lofoten Islands later in the afternoon.
 As you near the region, the giant Lofoten Wall rises dramatically 3,000 feet from the sea creating a breath-taking welcome.
 The Lofoten Islands are one of the most picturesque Arctic regions, with beautiful untouched beaches, towering mountains, deep fjords, pretty fishing villages and an abundance of wildlife.
-Discover the Lofotr Viking Musuem to gain a first-hand immersive experience in the Viking way of life.
-Near Svolvær, you will have opportunity to experience a unique craft brewery.
+Discover the Lofotr Viking Museum to gain first-hand immersive experience in the Viking way of life.
+Near Svolvær, you will have the opportunity to experience a unique craft brewery.
 The ship will sail through the stunning Trollfjorden, where you feel so close to the mountainsides you can almost touch them.
 Learn about the fascinating Norwegian mythology en-route, keeping watch for Trolls known to frequent the fjord…

-In the morning, you will be briefly visit Risøyhamn, Harstad and Finnsnes.
+In the morning, you will briefly visit Risøyhamn, Harstad and Finnsnes.
 The voyage continues onto Tromsø, known as the Paris of the north, where you will enjoy an extended stay.
 Join the ‘Polar History Walk’ to learn about the many explorers and hunters who once started their expeditions in Tromsø, and to sample beer from the world’s northernmost brewery.

 A range of other unique excursions are also on offer.
 Enjoy an exhilarating husky dog sledge ride through the Arctic wilderness.
 Try your hand at snowshoeing, cross-country skiing or experience deep-sea fishing in a beautiful fjord.
 On any of the trips in the dark polar night, the only light comes from headlamps for you to enjoy the incredible stars, far from any light pollution, and with luck, the amazing Northern lights.